-We grant equity-based compensation to our NEOs to align their interests with the long-term interests of our stockholders and to provide our executives with incentives to manage Interact from the perspective of an owner with an equity stake in the business.
+We grant equity-based compensation to our NEOs to align their interests with the long-term interests of our stockholders and to provide our executives with incentives to manage Intervac from the perspective of an owner with an equity stake in the business.

-In 2022, we utilized two incentive vehicles:
+In 2023, we utilized two incentive vehicles:

-- · Time-based RSUs and - Performance-based RSUs (PRSUs)
+- Performance-based RSUs (PRSUs) and - Time-based RSUs

-For 2022 annual grants, the Company granted time-based RSUs to all equity plan participants.
-For 6 executives including our NEOs the Company granted a combination of RSUs and PRSUs.
-The Human Capital Committee believes that including PRSU awards in the total direct compensation opportunities of those executives whose individual performances and decisions have a direct impact on our Company's performance helps to strengthen our overall pay-for-performance alignment by ensuring that a substantial portion of their compensation is aligned with the creation of value for our stockholders.
-For 2022 annual grants, the number of time-based RSUs and PRSUs were determined with reference to market data, including the median of our peer group and, with respect to Mr. Hunton and Mr. Dickinson, were also impacted by negotiations in connection with their hiring, in order to incentivize them to accept employment with Intevac.
+For 2023 annual grants to five executives including two of our NEOs (Messrs.
+Hunton and Dickinson), the Company granted a combination of 60% PRSUs and 40% RSUs.
+The Human Capital Committee believes that favoring PRSU awards in the total direct compensation opportunities of those executives whose individual performances and decisions have a direct impact on our Company's performance helps to strengthen our overall pay-forperformance alignment by ensuring that a substantial portion of their compensation is aligned with the creation of value for our stockholders.
+The Company also granted time-based RSUs to all equity plan participants.
+For 2023 annual grants, the number of PRSUs and time-based RSUs were determined with reference to market data, including the median of our peer group.

 The Human Capital Committee believes that the time-based RSU awards provide a valuable retention component to our annual compensation program.
 Further, RSUs are potentially less dilutive to the Company's earnings per share than options.
-The 2022 annual RSU grants vest in three equal annual installments.
-Mr. Hunton and Mr. Moniz also received one-time special RSUs grants that vested after approximately one year.
+The 2023 annual RSU grants are scheduled to vest as to 1/3rd of the RSUs on May 15, 2024, the first anniversary of the grant date, and in eight equal quarterly installments thereafter, a design that was determined to be competitive from a market perspective in attracting and retaining talent.